brac/movie-search-engine/README.md

 ## Deployment

-If you wish to deploy this application to Heroku, edit `public/script.js`, swapping the commented fetch calls from `localhost` to your own depoyment location.
+If you wish to deploy this application to Heroku, be sure to have your own DATABASE_URL in place in your own .env file.

 ## Built With